 Licenses for individual articles were chosen based on their commercial value to me.
 For example, reviews and photos of discontinued products and services have been licensed under more permissive licenses whereas the most popular articles have more restrictive licenses.

 You’ll find license statements for each item on a page at the bottom of every page.
-The human readable licenses at the bottom of each page will need some further work from me., however.
+The human readable licenses at the bottom of each page will need some further work, however.
 They’re a bit repetitive and hard to read as-is as they’re currently generated from Resource Description Framework (RDF) metadata statements.

 Each page also contains detailed embedded machine-readable license information about the texts and images on the page in HTML+RDFa format.
 An RDFa parser will tell you the exact license and attribution requirements for each thing on a page. —and no, you can’t parse the license information using regular expressions (regex).
 Use an RDFa parser to build an RDF graph instead.
 Even multinational technology giants like Facebook and Twitter seem to be using regex parsing for RDFa, but they even get the basics wrong.